DISEASE/DISORDER:

 History

 The mechanism of injury determines the extent of SCI and likelihood of other significant injuries.
-Details of the trauma, including mechanism, speed of impact and loss of consciousness, can be helpful.
+Details of the trauma, including mechanism, speed of impact, and loss of consciousness can be helpful.

 Physical examination

-The spine should be palpated for local tenderness.
+The spine should be palpated for focal tenderness.
 Tone and reflexes should be evaluated.
 A careful neurological examination must be performed according to the International Standards for Neurological Classification of SCI (ISNCSCI).
 The International Standards outline details of the neurological examination and classification.
 The level and completeness of SCI should be determined with a careful sensory examination for light touch and pin prick at key sensory points, and motor examination of designated key muscles bilaterally.
 The neurological completeness of SCI is classified according to the American Spinal Injury Association (ASIA) Impairment Scale.

 - A = Complete.
 No sensory or motor function is preserved in the sacral segments S4-S5.